Feeling rusty? Everything you need to remember before a holiday abroad

 While entry requirements vary country to country (as above), travel in general is more complex than it was pre-2020.

-In addition, the UK’s new status relative to the EU as a “third country” means that frontier officials in EU countries are entitled to demand proof of your financial resources, accommodation plans and travel arrangements for your European trip on entry.
+In addition, the UK’s new status as a “third country” relative to the EU means that border officials in EU countries are entitled to demand proof of your accommodation plans, onward travel arrangements and even financial resources on entry.

 The Independent advises having a digital folder on your smartphone’s home screen, containing a few key documents in electronic form - as well as a couple of face masks handy on your person.